 The Court is required to collect certain filing fees, for the initiation of cases and filing certain documents.
 These fees are set for in NRS Chapter 4.
 Click here for information regarding common filing fees for civil actions.

 Small claims forms may be available online at Civil Law Self Help Center.
 You are encouraged to appear for small claims hearings remotely.
 Information to appear remotely is found above.

-If you wish to file a small claims action, click here to may utilize the small claims affidavit form.
+If you wish to file a small claims action, click here to download a small claims affidavit form.